How to Start an LLC in Illinois

 - Limited Liability Company purpose or business objectives

-- Duration of the Limited Liability Company (if you have a planned end date)
+- Duration of the limited liability company (if you have a planned end date)

-- Optional provisions, like your internal policies
+- Optional provisions, such as your internal policies

 - Names and business addresses of all managers and members with the power of managers